eakarr/eakarr/README.md

 - 🌱 I’m currently learning **ReactJS, CSS**

-- 👨‍💻 All of my projects are available at [https://github.com/eakarr](https://github.com/eakarr)
+- 👨‍💻 All of my projects are available at my github profile

 - 💬 Ask me about **JavaScript, HTML**